With its milder climate, being on the South West Coast of England, Swanage is a year-round destination.

 The 2019 Swanage Carnival procession:

-- Swanage Jazz Festival – Taking place at various venues across town in July, the Swanage Jazz festival features a diverse array of jazz musicians and groups
+- Swanage Jazz Festival – Taking place at various venues across town in July, the Swanage Jazz festival features a diverse array of musicians and groups

 - Purbeck Valley Folk Festival – A small, family-friendly festival in the heart of the Purbeck countryside, just outside Swanage, with five stages showcasing national, international and local folk groups and artists.
-There’s also circus skills and craft workshops and the ever-popular traditional barn dance (I prefer this vid but should prob use carnival one?)
+There’s also circus skills and craft workshops and the ever-popular traditional barn dance

 With a typical mixture of surprisingly mild days – especially in September, when the sea is still warm from the summer sun – and cooler, more blustery days, an autumnal day in Swanage offers the perfect antidote to everyday life.